SaleB81/SentinelData/README.md

 This solution cannot help with hard disk sudden death, spindle problems and similar, but in a case of bad blocks and similar it may singal early enough to give you enough time to transfer all the data to another disk.
 Main use in my case is to follow the temperatures and see when the time comes to clean the air filters.

+The whole project consists of only four files:

+sentineldata.php
+this is the main file; the uploaded version is inteded for two machines, but it can be easily extended by adding a new
+$url3, $rezultat3 variables and a new <table class="table"> block with appropriate $rezultat number in all the $rezultat instances; it may be extended for as many computers as you like.

+sentineldata.css
+contains visual elements to define sentineldata.php

+sentinel_functions.php
+contains functions to parse the Hard Disk Sentinel v4.40 served file; it arranges data in a php array

+sentinel_visual_functions.php
+contains helper functions for data visualization

+There are plans to extend the application with visualisations for relevant temeratures and fan speeds for all the machines by the means of Remote Sensor Monitor for HWInfo, I just have to find a way to organize all the additinal infos whithout cluttering the small display.